North American F-100 Super Sabre: Into flight

-The YF-100A first flew on 25 May 1953, seven months ahead of schedule.
-It reached Mach 1.04 on this first flight in spite of being fitted with a derated XJ57-P-7 engine.
-The second prototype flew on 14 October 1953, followed by the first production F-100A on 9 October 1953.
-The USAF operational evaluation from November 1953 to December 1955 found the new fighter to have superior performance, but declared it not ready for wide-scale deployment due to various deficiencies in the design.
-These findings were subsequently confirmed during "Project Hot Rod" operational suitability tests.

-Six F-100s arrived at the Air Proving Ground Command (APGC), Eglin Air Force Base, in August 1954.
-The Air Force Operational Test Center (AFOTC) was scheduled to use four of the fighters in operational suitability tests and the other two were to undergo armament tests by the Air Force Armament Center.
-The Tactical Air Division of the AFOTC was conducting the APGC testing under the direction of project office Lieutenant Colonel Henry W. Brown.
-Initial testing was completed by APGC personnel at Edwards Air Force Base.
+An operational evaluation of the F-100A was conducted by the USAF November 1953 and December 1955, it determined that the new aircraft possessed superior performance to existing USAF fighters, but declared that it was not ready for widescale deployment due to various deficiencies and functional difficulties in the design.
+These findings were subsequently confirmed during operational suitability tests performed under "Project Hot Rod".
+During August 1954, six F-100s arrived at the Air Proving Ground Command (APGC), Eglin Air Force Base.
+The Air Force Operational Test Center (AFOTC) used four of the fighters for operational suitability tests while the other two aircraft underwent armament tests by the Air Force Armament Center.
+The Tactical Air Division of the AFOTC conducted the APGC testing under the direction of project office Lieutenant Colonel Henry W. Brown; initial testing was completed by APGC personnel at Edwards Air Force Base.